mtumilowicz/js-nodejs-websocket-workshop/README.md

     * single TCP connection for traffic in both directions
 * once the WebSocket handshake is finished, only the WebSocket protocol is used, not HTTP anymore
     * only relationship to HTTP is that its handshake is interpreted by HTTP servers as an Upgrade request
+* the intent of WebSockets is to provide a relatively simple protocol that can coexist with HTTP and deployed HTTP infrastructure (such as proxies)
+* It's also designed in such a way that its servers can share a port with HTTP servers, by having its handshake be a valid HTTP Upgrade request
 * by default, the WebSocket Protocol uses port 80 for regular WebSocket connections and port 443 for WebSocket connections tunneled over Transport Layer Security (TLS)
 * supports text and binary data